 What's the middle office in an investment bank?

 As per its name, the middle office of an investment bank is situated in the middle: somewhere between the front office and the back office.

-“It’s perfectly possible for a risk person to be either in the middle office or the back office,” says Roebuck.
-“You might get a risk professional sitting on the trading floor, in which case he or she would be a middle office person.
-And then you might get a risk person miles away in the corporate centre, in which case they’d be in the back office.”
+"It's perfectly possible for a risk person to be either in the middle office or the back office," says one senior banker.
+"You might get a risk professional sitting on the trading floor, in which case he or she would be a middle office person.
+And then you might get a risk person miles away in the corporate centre, in which case they'd be in the back office."

 What's the back office in an investment bank?

 And then, traditionally, you had the back office in an investment bank.
 This referred to all the functions behind the scenes (and which are now offshored to places like Bangalore, far from trading floors in London and New York).
 Back office professionals work in settlements, making sure that payments for trades are processed.
 They work in human resources, making sure bankers get paid, or hired, or fired.
 They work in technology, making sure that banks' central systems are running correctly.

 Back office jobs in investment banks are often considered uninteresting and undesirable.
 Banks do their best to make these roles sound interesting, but there might be something in their historic lack of appeal.
 "I worked in trade support covering settlements for a French bank in London," says one operations analyst.
 "It was all very static and process driven - I spent all day analyzing exception queues from various systems and analyzing trades to make sure they were settled properly.
 It was a repetitive job with very slow career progression."
 It doesn't sound great.

 How the back, middle and front offices in investment banks are changing

 What's outlined above, is how things used to be with the back, middle and front offices in investment banks.
 These days, however, things are changing.
 And technology is to blame.